ircv3/ircv3-specifications/extensions/capability-negotiation.md

 Some subcommands may include a space-separated list of capabilities as their final parameter.
 The list of capabilities MUST be parsed and processed from left to right and capabilities SHOULD only be sent once per command.
 If a capability with values is sent multiple times, the last one received takes priority.
+Clients MUST ignore any trailing whitespace.

 If a client sends a subcommand which is not in the list above or otherwise issues an invalid command, then numeric `410` (`ERR_INVALIDCAPCMD`) should be sent.
 The first parameter